ff14wed/aetherometer/README.md

 ## Running

 Download and extract the [latest release](https://github.com/ff14wed/aetherometer/releases) to a local directory on your system.
-Then run
+Then run `aetherometer-ui.exe`.
-`aetherometer-ui.exe`.

 ## For developers

 ### Building on Windows

-To build core, simply run `go build -o resources/win/core.exe main.go`.
+To build core, simply `cd` into the `core` directory and run `go build -o ../resources/win/core.exe main.go`.

 Also copy your distribution of `xivhook.dll` into this `resources/win` directory.